bitwitch/wanikani-cli/README.md

 this program, as it can be used to sort of cheat and find the answer to kanji
 readings.
 This can be done from System Preferences -> Language & Regions ->
 Keyboard Preferences, under the Input Sources tab, select Japanese and uncheck
-the boxes for Live Conversion and Predictive candidates.
+the boxes for 'Live Conversion' and 'Predictive candidates'.

 #### Image only radicals in Wanikani
 The Wanikani API has a number of radicals for which it does not return any